Consequentialism: State consequentialism

 State consequentialism, also known as Mohist consequentialism, is an ethical theory that evaluates the moral worth of an action based on how much it contributes to the welfare of a state.
 According to the Stanford Encyclopedia of Philosophy, Mohist consequentialism, dating back to the 5th century BCE, is the "world's earliest form of consequentialism, a remarkably sophisticated version based on a plurality of intrinsic goods taken as constitutive of human welfare."

 Unlike utilitarianism, which views utility as the sole moral good, "the basic goods in Mohist consequentialist thinking are...order, material wealth, and increase in population."
-During the time of Mozi, war and famine were common, and population growth was seen as a moral necessity for a harmonious society.
-The "material wealth" of Mohist consequentialism refers to basic needs, like shelter and clothing; and "order" refers to Mozi's stance against warfare and violence, which he viewed as pointless and a threat to social stability.
+The word "order" refers to Mozi's stance against warfare and violence, which he viewed as pointless and a threat to social stability; "material wealth" of Mohist consequentialism refers to basic needs, like shelter and clothing; and "increase in population" relates to the time of Mozi, war and famine were common, and population growth was seen as a moral necessity for a harmonious society.
 In The Cambridge History of Ancient China, Stanford sinologist David Shepherd Nivison writes that the moral goods of Mohism "are interrelated: more basic wealth, then more reproduction; more people, then more production and wealth...if people have plenty, they would be good, filial, kind, and so on unproblematically."

 The Mohists believed that morality is based on "promoting the benefit of all under heaven and eliminating harm to all under heaven."
 In contrast to Jeremy Bentham's views, state consequentialism is not utilitarian because it is not hedonistic or individualistic.
 The importance of outcomes that are good for the community outweigh the importance of individual pleasure and pain.
 The term state consequentialism has also been applied to the political philosophy of the Confucian philosopher Xunzi.
 On the other hand, "legalist" Han Fei "is motivated almost totally from the ruler's point of view."